apache/incubator-streampark-website/docs/connector/6-hbase.md

 ## Other configuration

 All other configurations must comply with the StreamPark configuration.
-For specific configurable items and the role of each parameter, please refer to the 【project configuration](/docs/development/conf)
+For specific configurable items and the role of each parameter, please refer to the[project configuration](/docs/development/conf)